|

 The Organic Cafe (유기농카페) is another pretty place set in between the fields where you will find different kinds of flowers depending on the season you choose to visit.

-The easiest way to get from Seoul to Chuncheon is by subway and train.
-It will take roughly 2 hours one way and you have 2 options:
+The easiest way to get from Seoul to Chuncheon is by train.

 Nami Island and Petite France